yasharabbaslo/Social-Network/README.md

 # Social-Network
 This is a sample social network webapp back-end developed with Django

-##THe App details:
+## The app details:
-*Authentication system
+* Authentication system
-*JavaScript Bookmarklet
+* JavaScript Bookmarklet
-*Share images from other websites
+* Share images from other websites
-*Follower system
+* Follower system
-*Activity streaming
+* Activity streaming
-*Number of image views and image rankings using redis
+* Number of image views, likes and rankings using redis